-The worship and service of the early apostles and disciples of Jesus was not motivated by fear of punishment from the Lord, or by lust for fame, riches, or authority, but was motivated by pure love, affection, or passion for Jesus.
+The worship and service of the early apostles and disciples of Jesus was not motivated by fear of punishment from the Lord, or by lust for fame, riches, or authority, but rather by pure love, affection, or passion for the Lord Jesus Christ.

-It is only those who are serving the Lord out of love for the Lord that can rejoice at the opportunity to suffer shame for the sake of Christ.
+It is only those who are serving the Lord out of pure love for the Lord Jesus that can rejoice at the opportunity to suffer shame for the sake of Christ.

 Being motivated by pure love for the Lord and the brethren, many of the disciples who were possessors of lands and houses sold them and brought the proceeds of the things that were sold and laid them at the apostles’ feet (Acts 4:34-35).